schtipoun/gcloud_sigfoxCallback/README.md

 '''
 https://<YOUR ZONE>-<YOUR PROJECT>.cloudfunctions.net/<YOUR FUNCTION>
 '''
-Congrats, you have a message broker up and running scalable to infinity.
+Congrats, you have a message broker up and running, scalable to infinity.

 ## Explaining the code